 The College provides regular programs of education and information for students on the risks associated with the use of drugs and ways for individuals to seek assistance for themselves and others.
 Programs are sponsored by the Health Services, Counseling Services, Athletics, and the Office of Residential Life.

 Wheaton College considers both the welfare of its students and compliance with state and local laws to be of central importance.
 The policy of the College is to help anyone who is seeking assistance with a drug problem.
-Anyone seeking assistance, advice or information may approach the Residential Life staff, Public Safety officers, Counseling Services, Health Services, the Dean of Students office or existing peer support groups without fear of disciplinary action by the College.
+Anyone seeking assistance, advice or information may approach the Residential Life staff, Campus Safety officers, Counseling Services, Health Services, the Dean of Students office or existing peer support groups without fear of disciplinary action by the College.

 - The unlawful possession, use, or distribution of controlled substances is prohibited on College property and at College-sponsored events.